 Self-employed workers and small-business owners who want an easy and inexpensive retirement plan should consider a Simplified Employee Pension IRA, or SEP IRA for short.
 SEP IRA plans are easier to establish than other retirement plans and have lower costs to administer.

 2022 SEP IRA Contribution Limits

-For 2022, a self-employed business owner effectively can salt away as much as $61,000, but no more than 25% of their compensation.
-(That's up from the maximum of $58,000 in 2021.)
+For 2022, a self-employed business owner effectively can salt away as much as $61,000 a year, but no more than 25% of their compensation.
+(That's up from the maximum of $58,000 in 2021 and $57,000 for 2020.)
 In comparison, a traditional IRA limits contributions to $6,000 for 2022 for those younger than 50, or $7,000 for those 50 or older thanks to a $1,000 "catch-up" contribution.

 SEP IRAs are available for a variety of small-business types, including sole proprietorships, partnerships, limited liability companies, S corporations and C corporations.
 The plans can be an especially attractive option for a small business with few employees.

 Unlike some other retirement plans, a SEP IRA is created primarily as a vehicle for employer contributions, and not payroll deductions.
 However, employers may also make contributions to their SEP IRA accounts, subject to the limit of traditional IRA contributions.
 And unlike 401(k) plans, the funds in a SEP IRA cannot be used as collateral for loans.
 As soon as a contribution is made to a SEP IRA, the money is considered 100% vested and owned by the employee.